GameWithPixels/PixelsUnityPlugin/README.md

 One connected to a peripheral, the software may start to query for its capabilities and exchange data back and forth with the peripheral.
-When developing software connecting to Bluetooth devices such as Pixels dice, the code need to account for disconnection events that may happen at any moment and for a variety of reasons : the peripheral was moved out of reach, it ran out of battery, interferences prevented the flow of communication to get through properly, etc.
+When developing software connecting to Bluetooth devices such as Pixel dice, the code need to account for disconnection events that may happen at any moment and for a variety of reasons : the peripheral was moved out of reach, it ran out of battery, interferences prevented the flow of communication to get through properly, etc.